ElianaWassermann/CVenglish/ResearchExperience.md

 Department of Vegetal Production, University of Buenos Aires
 >I analysed the molecular and virulence diversity of *Clavibacter michiganensis* subsp. *michiganensis*, causal agent of one of the most important tomato bacterial diseases.

+## Undergraduate research assistant,	2008-2011

+Department of Applied Biology, University of Buenos Aires.
+> I accomplished a study of the metabolic profile of soil microbiological population of Argentina´s Yungas using Community level physiological profiles (CLPP)